emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 is 100% full or 25% full
 and changes depending on where the shipment starts and ends.
-We also see that FTL shipments in temperature controlled trailers are $0.7 more expensive than the shipments in dry van (Figure 4).
+We also see that FTL shipments in temperature controlled trailers are $0.7 more expensive per mile than the shipments in dry van (Figure 4).

 | ![_config.yml]({{ site.baseurl }}/images/trans_rate_random_forest_input_data_flt_scatter_distance_cost_ftl.png) |
 | ![_config.yml]({{ site.baseurl }}/images/trans_rate_random_forest_input_data_flt_scatter_distance_cost_per_mile_ftl.png) |